 In 1910 the Sanitary Public Market (Daniel Huntington) opened across Pike Place from the Main Market.
 It justified its name by barring horses from its interior.
 The adjacent Corner Market Building (Harlan Thomas and Clyde Grainger) opened in 1912.
 Two years later, Goodwin erected the vertical maze of the Fairley Building (Main Market), which today houses mostly retail shops.
 The maze was built over the steep bluff separating Western Avenue and Pike Place.
 Goodwin subsequently hired architect Andrew Willatsen to supervise improvements.
 He also took control of the former Bartell Building (1900) on the southwest corner of First and Pike, and renamed it the Economy Market.
 By 1917, the market's ensemble of core buildings was complete.

 Around this time, Arthur Goodwin bought out his uncle's interest in Market operations (Frank held on to the real property).
-The Associated Farmers hired George Vandeveer, self-styled "Counsel of the Damned," to press their complaint that Goodwin was leasing public land to private middlemen.
+The Associated Farmers hired George Vandeveer, self-styled "Counsel for the Damned," to press their complaint that Goodwin was leasing public land to private middlemen (Crowley, 80).
 Ultimately, a judge ruled that all stalls -- farmers' and middlemen's -- were illegal on public sidewalks.
 The matter went all the way to the State Supreme Court and Legislature, but the crash of a different market in 1929 imposed a truce.
 As the Depression deepened, Seattle needed her public market more than ever before.

 Seattle's Speaker's Corner